gavinhughpalmer/apex-utilities/README.md

 ## TODO

 - log adapter for platform events
-- document new pieces
-- Document the installation
 - add versioning scripts, that replaces the install link
 - Add something that generates the readme based on the class headers
-- Package Installation URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1t000003DHKXAA4 As an alternative, you can use the "sfdx force:package:install" command.